utep-cs-systems-courses/os-archiver/Readme.md

 dst.
 It utilizes the herd utility program "diff" to compare the contents of these two directories using it -r (for recursive) option.
 You may want to modify it to instead use mytar.sh.

+Learning Outcomes

+- file descriptors: can utilize in programs that read and write from stdin, stdout, stderr. and named files.

+- interpreted programs: can construct interpreted programs that are invoked directly from the command line.
+Includes familiarity with execute permission, shebang, and parameter passing via argv.

+- framing: can implement programs that embed and extract multiple byte arrays containing variable sized binary (non-text) data within byte streams accessed via file descriptors.